crowds-cure/cancer/README.md

 - (bug) save in hamburger does not record annotator
 - remove hamburger
 - (bug) logging in as existing user starts with series index 0 again (already measured cases)
-- change browser tab title from "lightweight viewer" to "RSNA CrowdQuant"
 - investigate why scrolling is not working on iPad
 - investigate how "U" showed up a annotator in DB
 - consolidate databases?